 - 1. If a seller is an entrepreneur, when selling by instalments, he/she shall comply with the requirements under Article 625 of this Code with regard to the interest rate, fee, penalty and the imposition of any financial sanctions. - 2.
-When selling by instalments, if the total liabilities of a buyer to the same seller as a result of selling by instalments do not exceed GEL 200 000 (two hundred thousand), the receipt by a seller of the price for an item of up to GEL 200 000 (two hundred thousand shall not, in any form, be attached or indexed to a foreign currency.
+When selling by instalments, the receipt by a seller of the price for an item of up to GEL 100 000 (one hundred thousand) from a natural person (including from an individual entrepreneur) shall not, in any form, be attached or indexed to a foreign currency.